Mineable? If so how is it mined?

 Who is behind LINK ChainLink?

-There are two teams behind the ChainLink cryptocurrency that includes the following:
+There are two leaders behind the ChainLink cryptocurrency:

-This cryptocurrency has the strong team of advisors that includes Ari Juels (Director of IC and Professor of Computer Science at Cornell Tech), Andrew Miller (advisor to Tezos and Zcash and Associate Professor of Computer Science at the University of Illinois) and Hudson Jameson (one of the key members of Ethernet foundation).
+ChainLink has a strong team of advisors behind it, including Ari Juels (Director of IC and Professor of Computer Science at Cornell Tech), Andrew Miller (advisor to Tezos and Zcash and Associate Professor of Computer Science at the University of Illinois) and Hudson Jameson (one of the key members of Ethernet foundation).